 So of course the lure of clicking it instantaneously was irresistible, and I succumbed.
 A few great photographs later, I sat back satisfied, finished the coffee and went on with the rest of the day.

-Sometime later that evening, when I looked at it, I remembered that I’d been presented with an iTunes Gift card recently and quickly downloaded a few free photo apps, in addition to purchasing a few.
+Sometime later that evening, when I looked at it, I remembered that I’d been presented with an iTunes Gift card by my daughter Neha and quickly downloaded a few free photo apps, in addition to purchasing a few.
 And that was how my journey into the magic world of photo apps commenced.
 A month lat-er, I must have spent a few hundred hours experimenting with photographs that I’d clicked earlier, with some truly amazing results!

 For instance, if I take you back to that original smiley faced cup of coffee, it's now travelled through exotic places such as the Niagara falls, Paris and Australia.
 Going one step further, I then managed to take that same photograph and put it up on the wall of a conference room where US President Obama and his aides had just settled down to a meeting.

 Sounds unreal?
 Well, let me assure you that all of the above and much, much more is now possible via the magic world of Photo Apps.
 Try it and once you get a taste of it, I strongly suspect that like me, many of you might get hooked onto it for life!
 So to help you get started, here are a few of my best ones - iPhoto, Pixlromatic, Pic Collage, Dyptic frames and Adobe PS Express.

 Of course, there is a whole wide world out there and once you really start with it, you will fine-tune many of your personal favourites.
 But do remember to write in as I’d love to know more about them too.

 NB- This piece is an excerpt from an article originally written for my column 'My Take' in the Muscat Daily